 I’ve been writing and submitting work since late 2018.
-As new writers started asking me for help, I realized I’m sharing a lot of the same writing resources again and again.
+As new writers started asking for help, I realized I’m sharing a lot of the same writing resources again and again.
 So here’s my list for any new writers looking for critique partners, beta readers, or just writing support!

 If you’re totally new, and this list feels overwhelming, just pick one.
 Pick one resource, and take your time dipping your toe in the water.

 When I was starting, I wasn’t able to spend much money on writing.
-With that in mind, I organized the resources as free, under $50, and over $50.
+With that in mind, I organized the resources as free, under $100, and over $100.

 FREE WRITING RESOURCES

-Facebook’s “Beta readers and critique partners” group has over 25K members.
+On Facebook?
+The “Beta readers and critique partners” group has over 25K members.
 All beta reading is free, though some beta readers may request an exchange of work.
+The “Sub It Club” group has over 5.5K members.
+Post your query for free feedback.

 Authors Publish is brilliant.
 Since 2021, I’ve been listening to their free webinars.
 They also share monthly lists of themed submissions, and Emily Colin has given some of the most info-dense talks I’ve ever attended.